 City Council directed Build Toronto, in collaboration with City of Toronto Planning and Real Estate, to undertake a design competition for the new Etobicoke Civic Centre proposed to be relocated to the former Westwood Theatre Lands, along with a with a business case analysis.

-On Tuesday, April 25, 2017, the four international and local design teams will present their designs for the Etobicoke Civic Centre.
-We invite you to the public presentation.
-View invite here.
+On Tuesday, April 25, 2017, the four international and local design teams presented their designs for the Etobicoke Civic Centre.
+More information can be found below:

 DetailsMajor Intersection: Bloor Street West and Kipling Avenue

 Surrounding Uses: A mixture of new large-scale high-density residential developments, established low-density residential, low-density industrial buildings, the subway and rail corridor and a commercial plaza north, south and west of the site.
 The Toronto Police Services 22 Division is immediately east.